bluesky/tiled/docs/source/explanations/storage-database.md

 This section addresses (2).

+## Development Status

+The "storage" database is the least mature of the three databases.
+We anticipate that our thinking is likely to evolve in response to use, performance testing, and feedback from collaborators.

 ## Why a storage database at all?

 Tiled can store tabular data in Parquet, CSV, or Arrow IPC file formats.
 These